awsdocs/amazon-connect-admin-guide/doc_source/monitoring-cloudwatch.md

 **ConcurrentCalls**
 The number of concurrent active voice calls in the instance at the time the data is displayed in the dashboard\.
 The value displayed for this metric is the number of concurrent active calls at the time the dashboard is displayed, and not a sum for the entire interval of the refresh interval set\.
 All active voice calls are included, not only active calls that are connected to agents\.
+While all statistics are available in CloudWatch for concurrent voice calls you might be most interested in looking at the Maximum/Average statistic\.
+The Sum statistic isn't as useful here\.
 Unit: Count

 **ConcurrentCallsPercentage**